hhatefi/zipline_bundles/README.md

 additional prepossessing.

 ### `iex`

-`iex` downloads price data from IEX cloud.
+It downloads price data from IEX cloud.
 Its usage is fairly similar to that of `yahoo_direct`.
 Fetching price data from IEX cloud however requires passing a valid API token, which is stored in environment variable `IEX_TOKEN`.
 Moreover, the environment variable storing asset names is called `IEX_SYM_LST`.

 ### `binance_daily` and `binance_min`

-Both collect data from binance cryptocurrency exchange.
+Both collect data from binance cryptocurrency exchange with daily and minutely frequency.
 The list of symbols are taken from environment variable `BINANCE_SYM_LST`.
 Moreover, the API key and the secret key are supposed to set in environment variables `BINANCE_API_KEY` and `BINANCE_SECRET_KEY`.
 For example, the following command ingests the daily price of bitcoin and ethereum in USD.